openbaton/docs/docs/nfvo-installation-docker.md

 This tutorial will guide towards the installation of a minimal Open Baton environment composed by the following components:

 * The NFVO implemented in java using the [spring.io][spring] framework.
 For more details about the NFVO architecture, you can refer to the next sections
-* RabbitMQ as messaging system [RabbitMQ][reference-to-rabbit-site].
+* RabbitMQ as messaging system [RabbitMQ][reference-to-rabbit-site]
-* Test plugin for being able to execute the [dummy NSR][dummy-NSR] tutorial without needing an OpenStack instance.
+* Test plugin for being able to execute the [hello world][dummy-NSR] tutorial without needing an OpenStack instance.
-* Generic VNFM
+* Generic VNFM for the instantiation of VNFs part of the Open Baton ecosystem
-* OpenStack plugin: in case you want to use OpenStack as VIM
+* OpenStack plugin: for deploying VNFs on OpenStack.

 To have a running standalone Open Baton Docker container type the following commands: